 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-2014 Brazil World Cup is the 20th international men’s football tournament organized by Fédération Internationale de Football Association (FIFA) taking place in Brazil from June 12th to July 13th, 2014.
+2014 Brazil World Cup was the 20th international men's football tournament organized by Fédération Internationale de Football Association (FIFA) which took place in Brazil from June 12th to July 13th, 2014.

 On October 30th 2007, Brazil was officially chosen uncontested as host nation of 2014 FIFA World Cup after Columbia, the only other candidate nation, withdrew from the process.
 It is the second time that Brazil has hosted the competition, the last one being in 1950.

 The preliminary round for the 2014 World Cup began on June 15th, 2011 and concluded on November 20th, 2013, during which 203 senior men's national teams from six confederations competed on the regional level for a place in one of the eight groups, each comprised of four qualified teams.
 A total of 64 matches are to be played at 12 different venues in mostly metropolitan areas across Brazil.